A. Hiring policies

 Policy on Americans with Disabilities Act

 In accordance with the Americans with Disabilities Act and the Michigan Persons with Disabilities Civil Rights Act, Calvin University supports employment of qualified individuals with disabilities.
 Consistent with legal regulations and current university policy, Calvin University provides individuals with disabilities reasonable accommodations to allow them to participate in university activities, programs and services.
-A staff member seeking accommodation can obtain a request for accommodation based on disability Form and a medical inquiry form from the human resources office.
+A staff member seeking accommodation can obtain a ADA request for reasonable accommodation form and a ADA medical inquiry form from the human resources office.

 Policy on employment of relatives

 Relationship to another individual employed by the university will not constitute an advantage for appointment, promotion, retention, salary or leave of absence granted by the university.
 The basic criteria for appointment and promotion of all university faculty, staff and student employees will be appropriate qualifications and performance.
 A staff member is not permitted to supervise a person to whom he or she is related.
 Calvin University follows the anti-nepotism guidelines further described in the university policy on employment of relatives.